Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-2.md

 ### o-colors

-So lets change our red boarder to the standard slate colour from `o-colors` using the [oColorsByName](https://registry.origami.ft.com/components/o-colors@5.2.4/readme?brand=master#default-palette-colours) Sass function.
+So lets change our red border to the standard slate colour from `o-colors` using the [oColorsByName](https://registry.origami.ft.com/components/o-colors@5.2.4/readme?brand=master#default-palette-colours) Sass function.

 As well as include a colour by name, we can also get a colour for a [specific usecase](https://registry.origami.ft.com/components/o-colors@5.2.4/readme?brand=master#usecases) such as a page background.
 To demonstrate, set the background colour of our component using the `box` colour usecase (the `box` colour is used to highlight an area of content such as an aside).